isabella232/ads-infra-kontrol/_sources/automaton.rst.txt

 ********

 *Automaton* is a small Python_ tool that implements a finite state machine running shell scripts.
-It is easy configured via a YAML manifest and will implement whatever lifecycle you wish to enforce.
-The tool will install itself under */usr/local/bin*.
+It is easily configured via a YAML manifest and will implement whatever lifecycle you wish to enforce.
+The tool will install itself under */usr/local/bin* or */usr/bin* depending on the environment.

 *Automaton* will flow from state to state and run a user-defined script at each transition.
 When starting *Automaton* will setup a unix socket and listen for commands.
-Commands include *STATE* which will return the current state and *GOTO* which trips the machine and request to transition into another state.

-The machine will start in the prescribed state and always transition to its terminal state before shutting down (e.g convenient to implement graceful shutdown procedures).
+The machine will start in the prescribed state and always transition to its terminal state before shutting down (which is convenient to implement graceful shutdown procedures).

 Getting started